100mslive/100ms-react-native/sample-apps/rnhms-callkeep-demo/README.md

 The `main` branch of this repository implements the basic video call conferencing feature with 100ms React Native SDK.

-You can also checkout [quickstart app](https://github.com/100mslive/react-native-hms/tree/main/sample-apps/rn-quickstart-app) or
-[advanced example app](https://github.com/100mslive/react-native-hms/tree/main/example) which implements all the features provided by 100ms.
+You can also checkout [quickstart app](https://www.100ms.live/docs/react-native/v2/quickstart/quickstart) or [Prebuilt example app](https://www.100ms.live/docs/react-native/v2/quickstart/prebuilt) which implements all the features provided by 100ms.

 ### 2. Add support for Firebase Cloud Messaging